 Yarretyeke (Redbank Gorge)

 Yarretyeke, nestled at the base of Rwetyepme (Mount Sonder), is named for its Dreaming story of a small kangaroo and boasts a collection of little, cold ponds, each a short hop up from the last.
 In fact, the whole prehistoric assemblage is a series of stepped pools, dividing one cavern from another and creating a climb in soft pinks and red-browns.
 Perhaps unsurprisingly, this unique environment provides a refuge for threatened plant and animal species.
-Park rangers recommend a flotation device to traverse each waterhole and most ponds are extremely cold so it’s not for the faint-hearted.

 Getting there Drive 156 kilometres west of Alice Springs along Namatjira Drive to the Redbank Gorge turn-off then along five kilometres of unsealed track.
 You’ll need a high-clearance AWD or 4WD vehicle.
 Campers should bring fresh water.